Iterative-Alchemy/rasayana_io/README.md

 The cards should consist of base cards for the heroes and mod cards for upgrading the hero cards.
 The mod cards would be the tools, weapons, clothing items, poses, colors, backgrounds, etc that custom modify the base hero card.
 Prismatic (RARE) would be created by the user by combining certain cards (say one of the same hero in each color).
 In this instance you would combine one of each color plus a prismatic 'level up' card to make a permanent unalterable Rare.
 If you don't use the Prismatic level up, you could trade it at a premium.
 Then, there will be maybe  dozen unique (gold) power ups.
 They would be used in a similar fashion to prismatic power ups with the same restriction that once you use them they can never be altered and can never be copied.
 There will always only be one unique of whatever attributes that base card held.

 As for pets, it’s possible that a PIVX Pals deck could also be created that uses the same engine and technology but focuses on the pets, their toys, collars, accessories, and the like.
-I feel having cute little pets with an array of accessories would appeal to a certain target audience, but that the PIVX Heroes set should probably go out first to drive initial interest and prototype the technology.
+I feel having cute little pets with an array of accessories would appeal to a certain target audience, but that the PIVX (Crypto) Heroes set should probably go out first to drive initial interest and prototype the technology.